 - Add flour and salt to mixer.
 Mix on low with paddle attachment for about 3 minutes until the dough comes together in one ball.
 Add more flour if needed.
 The dough will stick together, but will not be sticky on your hands.

-- Carefully, add baking soda to boiling water.
+Carefully, add baking soda to boiling water.
 Be careful, the baking sode will bubble up, so add slowly.
-Place dough bites into boiling water about 10 at a time.
+Place dough bites into boiling water about 10 at a time, and "flash cook" for 20-30 seconds for each batch.
 Using a slotted spoon, take dough out of water and allow to cool.

-- Arrange all pretzel bites on parchment lined baking sheet so they are not touching.
+Arrange all flashed cooked pretzel bites on parchment lined baking sheet so they are not touching.
 Brush each bite with egg white mixture and sprinkle with sea salt.

 - Bake for approximately 10 minutes or until the tops are browned.
 Remove from oven, and allow to cool slightly.